 Today (January 27) is Holocaust Memorial Day in the UK, and to observe the occasion and ensure that prejudice and discrimination will not be tolerated, many London landmarks will be illuminating in purple.
 As part of a national moment to #LightTheDarkness, buildings across town will be turning purple this evening – so if you’re out for your evening stroll, look to the skies for the illuminated tribute.

 Holocaust Memorial Day falls on the date that, in 1945, Soviet soldiers liberated the Auschwitz-Birkenau concentration camp, where 1.1 million people (90% of whom were Jewish) were murdered under Nazi rule.
-It’s been a nationally recognised day in the UK since 2001, and this year, the theme is “be the light in the darkness”.
-2021’s theme encourages us to identify the darkness of prejudice, hate, discrimination, and injustice, and to be the light that resists these.
+It’s been a nationally recognised day in the UK since 2001, and the theme is “be the light in the darkness”.
+This theme encourages us to identify the darkness of prejudice, hate, discrimination, and injustice, and to be the light that resists these.